daveswartz/mateinone/README.md

 Scala chess move generation and validation.

 The project is in a primordial state.
-White pieces are placed on a board and moves can be generated and validated according to most of the rules of chess.
+Pieces are placed on a board and moves can be generated and validated according to the rules of chess.

 Getting Started ♕
 -----------------